You are here

 Spring MCQ and Answers Explained

 If you are a Java developer, you are expected to have a good understanding of Spring Framework Concepts, specifically in the programming part.
 Undoubtedly, Spring Boot is the popular framework in the industry.
 Spring Boot is built on top of Spring Framework itself.
 If you have a good hold on the Spring Framework, you will easily understand Spring Boot and work on it smoothly.
 In this article, we will refresh our concepts in the form of MCQs that are frequently asked in the interviews as well.
-Furthermore, you must also get benefit in the interviews from these Spring MCQ and Answers Explained.
+Furthermore, you must also get benefitted in the interviews from these Spring MCQ and Answers Explained.

 So, whether you are a beginner or a professional, solve these Spring MCQs to learn or refresh your concepts of Spring Framework before appearing either in a written test or the interview.